kevin11h/12-ideas-in-12-hours-a-day/README.md

 1. Detached Arrogance vs. Detached Compassion
 2.  https://www.mind-your-reality.com/humility_and_pride.html
 3. Screwball humor
-4. Psalm 1:1   Blessed is the one who does not walk in step with the wicked or stand in the way that sinners take or sit in the company of mockers,
+4. Psalm 1:1   Blessed is the one who does not walk in step with the wicked or stand in the way that sinners take or sit in the mockers & Constructive + Creativity,gativity

 1. Offense / Defense Define-Destroy, Diversify-Disguise